JPalounek/jpalounek.github.com/_posts/2012-03-10-what-is-restatic.md

 ## Tool for parsing google spreadsheet content to your static site

 ### Brief introduction
 Restatic is my first bigger project in BinaryAge.
 Its developed for an injection of given google documents spreadsheet data to your stati site.
 You just put a marks - such as /-Posts-B2-/ (What means sheet Posts cell B2)- in your html files of your web and provide the sharing key of your spreadsheet using the configuration file in the root of your web's directory and run "restatic -d" in your web's root directory.
 And its all - your site is prepaired in the _site directory (which is placed in directory you ran this command).
+See [homepage](http://restatic.binaryage.com/).

 ### How to install it